-The Plan is specifically for operations within POTLL (Port of Tilbury London Ltd) and it is designed to initiate an appropriate oil spill response in the event of an incident.
+The Plan is specifically for operations within the POTLL and is designed to initiate an appropriate oil spill response in the event of an incident.
 The Plan details a tiered response strategy that is in accordance with UK legislative requirements and takes into account the spill risk associated with port operations and the nature of the hydrocarbons that could be spilt.
 The Manual should be considered in conjunction with the OPRC Guidelines for Ports.